 [We commend Basic Tools 3 – B-Worksheets for discerning each of your present daily missions over this one for this purpose.
 We do so because these earlier forms for mission discernment were not as user-friendly as those in Basic Tools 3 – B. However, you may find some useful ideas here.
 “Another approach” below may suggest a way to rework Basic Tools 3 – B that suits your purposes.]

 A useful step to implement the vision of member mission in a congregation is an action that helps people to grasp / feel what it is about.
-[The first is the vision for mission of Basic Tools 7.]
+[The first is Basic Tools 7- The congregations vision for mission.]
 You have already tasted it in the naming of our current missions in our daily mission fields.
 Each member deserves a chance to work through some pattern to discern their current daily missions in each of their mission fields.
 Such a pattern needs to include:

 – a sense of what God is already doing there;

 – a way to think through what needs to be done to make life better

 – free choice – among all the alternatives – what he / she will do

 – words expressing the vision of the change that is sought

 – ways to find (a) teammate(s)– ways to talk of God with the teammate(s)

 Leaders do well to convene a pilot group the first time they use the following forms at membermission.org.
 Helping people to use them is a new skill for most.
 Here follow two examples of the forms to look at together.